 Benjamin filled his ears with descriptions of Joseph's house and how he had so many servants, and how he was treated with great respect.
 It comforted Jacob's heart to hear that Joseph had done so well.
 Who would have thought that his boy would go to Egypt as a slave and end up ruling the whole country?
 Well, God had thought so and told them years ago!

-Benjamin had greeted his brood of ten little tykes after returning from Egypt, full of excitement over the news that their Uncle Joseph was alive and they were going to meet him.
-The wife and kids were awed by Daddy's new clothes and the money his brother had given him.
+Benjamin greeted his brood of ten little tykes after returning from Egypt, full of excitement over the news that their Uncle Joseph was alive and they were going to meet him.
+The wife and kids were awed by Daddy's new clothes and the money his brother gave him.
 He could now afford to buy all of them a new set of beautiful clothes.
-His wife thought of some cloth she'd had an eye that would make a lovely dress for herself, and envisioned the outfits she wanted for their children.
+His wife thought of some cloth she had an eye on that would make a lovely dress for herself, and envisioned the outfits she wanted for their children.
 They would arrive in Egypt in style!

 Of all the Israelites, Benjamin's brood were by far the most excited, with the exception of Grandpa and Auntie Dinah.
 Not that Auntie Dinah actually looked excited, but she was more animated than what the younger ones had ever seen her, so they knew she was excited.
 She was furious at her older brothers, though, because of what they had done to Joseph, so she travelled with Benjamin's family and helped look after his little ones.